 When owner clients are beginning the contractor selection process for a project, they search for contractors who meet their requirements to the highest standard.
 To put it in perspective, when you are looking at job résumés, would you hire an applicant that does not meet the requirements of your job description?
 An owner client (or owner operator) will not hire a contractor that does not meet their requirements.
 They are mandated to hire only the highest scoring contractors.
-Keeping your Contractor Management Account at 100% will ensure that you remain at the top of their eligible contractor list, giving you the most visibility!
+Keeping your Contractor Management Account in compliance will ensure that you remain at the top of their eligible contractor list, giving you the most visibility!

 After an owner client has connected themselves to your account, their requirements are mandatory.
 As a contractor, the owner client will hold you accountable to meet the requirements they have placed on your account.
 This is usually a major part of master service agreement (MSA) contracts as well!
 If you do not meet the requirements that the prospective owner client has inserted onto your account, they may keep your company off the jobsite until the requirements have been satisfied.
 Contractors are responsible for maintaining compliant accounts – and owner clients are much more likely to hire someone that they can count on!